VincentLu91/airplanes_or_cars/README.md

 You can use the following link here: https://airplanes-or-cars.herokuapp.com

-(October 8 2022): Starting November, Heroku's free dynos will no longer be available therefore the application cannot be access on Heroku.
+(October 8 2022): Starting November, Heroku's free dynos will no longer be available therefore the application can no longer run on Heroku.
 YouTube demo can be seen below with the application demonstration:

 https://youtu.be/jPelhNFDP9g